a-ge/foodie_cities/README.md

 ## Setup/Installation
 Get Client ID and Key from [Yelp](https://www.yelp.com/fusion)

-On your local machine, go to the directory where you want to work and clone the Fun Cheap Bay Area repository:
+On your local machine, go to the directory where you want to work and clone the Foodie Cities repository:
 ```
 git clone https://github.com/a-ge/foodie_cities.git
 ```